srl-labs/srl-elk-lab/blog/srl-elk-lab.md

 # A background of the syslog story

 What's sitting in the core of this story is data flow and data transformation.
-Log events flows from SR Linux to Logstash, where messages undergo a transformation and futher feeded into Elasticsearch.
+Log events flows from SR Linux to Logstash, where messages undergo a transformation and further feed into Elasticsearch.

 ![Data Flow Diagram][data-flow-diagram]